-Lab Courses NURS 1541 and NURS 2542 Absence Policy
+Lab Courses (NURS 1541 and NURS 2542) Absence Policy

 Concepts related to clinical skills and foundational information for RN role preparation are taught and practiced in the nursing lab setting.
-Information missed is a lost opportunity and cannot be replicated.
+Information and skills practice time missed is a lost opportunity and cannot be replicated.
 Missed lab hours can negatively affect a student's ability to perform skills in the clinical setting, thereby creating a safety issue.
 Because of that having unexcused absences in excess of amount stated in the syllabus will cause an immediate "C" grade for the course, with the student falling out of progression.
 For excused absences, students will be given the opportunity to make up the work.
-Instructor may choose to have the student videotape their performance of the missed skill(s) and submit the videotape demonstrating proficiency in that skill, or the instructor may have a different assignment that meets the missed objectives.
-Make up materials must be to the instructor within 1 week of the scheduled class date missed.
+Students will be required to videotape their performance of the missed skill(s) and submit the videotape demonstrating proficiency in that skill.
+An alternative assignment may be provided at the discretion of the instructor.
+Make up assignment(s) must be submitted to the instructor within 1 week of the scheduled class date missed.